JSnetSystems/sitdoggie/content/blog/lockoutservice.md

 One of our goals at SitDoggie is to make your trips as convenient and seamless as possible.
-At the end of your first experience, if you are completely satisfied with the service we provide, we can enroll you in our key retention / lock out service program to make future trips easier and more expedient.
+At the end of your first experience, if you are completely satisfied with the service we provide, we can enroll you in our Key Retention Lockout Service program to make future trips easier and more expedient.

-When Sit Doggie takes possession of your keys, they are coded so that the keys cannot be matched to your personal information.
+When SitDoggie takes possession of your keys, they are coded so that the keys cannot be matched to your personal information.
 During your sit, one key is in possession of the sitter (for entry purposes) and the other key is secured in a lockbox at our home (for emergencies).